Chapter Five

 “I know.
 That’s OK.”

+She greeted him at the door.
 “There was a dead body on the neighbor’s lawn this morning.
 Cops all over the place.”
-If I believed in divine intervention I might have begun to wonder if it was a message.

-Paul Ann and I were at a party celebrating the opening of a play in which Cab had landed a roll.
-The house was packed and I found myself sitting on one of few available places to sit, a bed, talking with a young woman I knew.
+Paul Ann and Harry were at a party celebrating the opening of a play in which Cab had landed a roll.
+The house was packed and he found himself sitting on one of few available places to sit, a bed, talking with a young woman he knew.

-I lost track of Paul Ann for a while.
-When I encountered her in a hallway she jacked me up.
-She grabbed me by the shirt collar with both hands, threw me against a wall and lifted me up so my feet felt like they were off the ground.
+Harry lost track of Paul Ann for a while.
+When he encountered her in a hallway she jacked him up.
+She grabbed him by the shirt collar with both hands, threw him against a wall and lifted up so his feet felt like they were off the ground.
 “How’d you like me to knock all your fucking teeth out?”

-I assured her that nothing had happened and she ultimately released her hold and walked away.
-I then couldn’t find her and learned the next day that she had walked completely across the city to her place.
-And that was the end of that relationship, if you could call it a relationship.
-I was beginning to wonder if not trying harder to work things out with Jan wasn’t a colossal mistake.
+He assured her that nothing had happened and she ultimately released her hold and walked away.
+He then couldn’t find her and learned the next day that she had walked completely across the city to her place.
+And that was the end of that.
+Harry was beginning to wonder if not trying harder to work things out with Jan wasn’t a colossal mistake.

-This memoir is the truth, nothing but the truth but not necessarily the whole truth.
 There’s no point in sharing the irrelevant.
-There were instances were the nearly irrelevant turned out otherwise.
-Such was the case when I wandered into a small bar on Clement Street and ordered a beer.
+There were instances where the nearly irrelevant turned out otherwise.
+Such was the case when Harry wandered into a small bar on Clement Street and ordered a beer.
 Two young women were seated at a table.
-I took a seat at the bar across from them and said “How’s it goin’?”
+He took a seat at the bar across from them and said “How’s it goin’?”

 “Fine” one replied.